Britney Spears Delivers Perfect Split In Sports Bra & Tiny Shorts

 I get so excited when I lift the bar ????????♀️ I’ve done it one other time in a private room but never with a lot of people around ???? !!!!
 I was at Equinox here and my legs were shaking … until a guy walked by and said “Go for it," so I did it !!!
 Just think about it … that one guy changed my whole day because he believed in me for literally two seconds !!!!!
 If you're out there in this big world today I thank you for telling me to go for it ????????????????❤️ !!!

-Britney was also seen lying on a medicine ball in the final photo – here, the star was really flaunting her upper body strength.
+Britney was also seen lying on a medicine ball in the final photo.
+Here, the star was really flaunting her upper body strength.

 The update has proven wildly popular, racking up over 77,000 likes in just 35 minutes.
-Fan comments poured in, with many users using the popular “invented” phrase: Britney’s Instagram now comes with inside jokes that she is the “inventor” of everything she does.
+Fan comments poured in, with many users using the popular “invented” phrase.
+Britney’s Instagram has inside jokes that she is the “inventor” of everything she does.

 View this post on Instagram